While Baby Boomers head for a retirement bust, their offspring are learning from their parents' mistakes.

 The research keeps coming in: Millennials want to be smarter about money than their parents.
-In fact, they resemble their grandparents more than their parents when it comes to money: They’re thrifty, conservative, and skeptical of debt.
+In fact, they resemble their grandparents more than their parents when it comes to money.
+They’re a thrifty, conservative, and skeptical of debt financial generation.

 45 percent of non-retired Americans are not currently saving for retirement.
 Of those who are not yet saving, only 36 percent plan to do so in the future and almost 10 percent say they never plan on saving for retirement.

 While I completely understand the struggles of average Americans to save for retirement, I can’t fathom anyone saying they “never” plan to do that.
 Here’s something else I don’t understand…

 Almost all (90 percent) of the study’s youngest respondents indicated that they either plan to or began saving in their 30s or earlier.
 However, when looking at respondents ages 35 to 44, only 64 percent actually began saving in their 30s or earlier.